Tuesday, October 7, 2025

 Wednesday, October 1, 2025

-Book Talk: The Hallmarked Man by Robert Galbraith
+Book Review: The Hallmarked Man by Robert Galbraith

 My current-favourite investigator Cormoran Strike is back this season in the newest installment of the Strike series by J.K.
 Rowling (Robert Galbraith).
 Like the top-fan I am, obviously I HAD to read it as soon as it came out.
 (More apologies for my lateness and being awol later!)
 After many stolen hours and furious turning of the pages later, I can say that I'm satisfied in having finished it (feels like I've done my duty and re-starting the wait for another 2 years to get the next one), but did I absolutely love it or was it mostly devotion giving me the satisfaction?
 I had to introspect that for 2 days straight before realizing, the Strike series has had better books than The Hallmarked Man.
 Trust me, once you're a hardcore fan, it is hurtful to think you may not have enjoyed something as much as you expected (total betrayal!).